TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

-  otherwise heteroskedastic: the standard deviation increases with the magnitude of the count) with the square-root transformation in order to make the variance more homogeneous (reduce the heteroskedasticity) which made it possible to analyze these data with linear models.
+  otherwise heteroskedastic: the standard deviation increases with the magnitude of the count) with the square-root transformation in order to make the variance more homogeneous (reduce the heteroskedasticity) which made it more acceptable to analyze these data with linear models.
   Similarly, it was common to transform proportion data using the arcsine transformation to reduce heteroskedasticity and help linearize the relationship with predictors.
 However, in the modern era we typically use generalized linear models (presented later in this course) to deal